We Fight For You And Your Freedom

 We Wrote the Book on How to Handle Federal Cases

 Speak With An Attorney

 Those who are convicted of vandalism face exorbitant fines and even jail time.
 This can have a devastating effect on defendants, many of whom are irresponsible teenagers who did not realize the gravity of their actions.
-Having a solid defense is critical in these types of cases, so if you or your child was charged with vandalizing federal property, please contact the legal team at Jeffrey S. Weiner, P.A. by calling (786) 460-2937 today.
+Having a solid defense is critical in these types of cases, so if you or your child were charged with vandalizing federal property, please contact the legal team at Jeffrey S. Weiner, P.A. by calling (786) 671-0499 today.